starbops/blog/README.md

 1. Clone the repository
 2. Checkout to the `release` branch (to ensure the branch is up-to-date please run `git pull --rebase`)
 3. Checkout a new branch for the release PR
 4. Cherry-pick the commits on the `main` branch
 5. Bump the `.params.version` field in `config/_default/hugo.yaml` with a new version
 6. Commit the changes and push to the remote
 7. Create a new PR targeted the `release` branch
+8. Release a new version by creating a new tag on the `release` branch

 Note: we only tag versions on the `release` branch.